 8. The Wedding Songs of Your Choice

 The choice of wedding dance songs is a lot more imperative than the choreography itself.
 Even if you’ve gone wrong with the steps or can’t dance the way you intended, the wedding song to which you’re stepping keeps the party going and jazz up the vibe.

 Equally important is the type of song and the one who is dancing.
 So choose the song that suits the person the most.
 If you’ve gone wrong with choosing the right song, then the whole effort will be in vain.

 On your big day, your near and dear will be there and at that point never be nervous and so enjoy performing instead of getting worried about the steps.
 Your dance will turn out to be a hit, as long as you smile all throughout the performance and have fun along the way.

 An Indian wedding is incomplete without dance performances.
-What everyone awaits to is the moment when the music rumbles over the dance floor and everyone gets into the groove to shake their legs.
-Attendees irrespective of the age, from the young to the old equally enjoy stepping to the beats of the song.
-But dances vary from regions and also religions.
+What everyone awaits is the moment when the music rumbles over the dance floor and everyone gets into the groove to shake their legs.
+Attendees irrespective of age, from the young to the old equally enjoy stepping to the beats of the song.
+But dances vary from region and also religion.

 Professional Indian wedding DJs are hired to perform in most Indian weddings.
 The DJ adds splendour to the wedding ceremony with Indian and Western songs.
 You can perform according to the track played in the background.
 Depending on the type of music played, the dance varies from Indian to Western.